 Reine (ran) Dugas is from New Orleans and teaches English at Southeastern Louisiana University and Tulane University.
 She’s taken students to Italy for several years with Southeastern’s study abroad program, and has been a faculty member with the University of New Orleans Writing Workshop in Cork, Ireland, and the Montpellier, France program.

-She is Assistant Editor for Louisiana Literature and Editor-in-Chief of Hot Redhead Media.
-Along with Heather Fowler, she is cohost for the podcast, Booktails—a show about authors and craft.
-She's Executive Editor of New Orleans' Where Y'at Magazine and Publicist for the Tennessee Williams Literary Festival.
+Reine is Assistant Editor of Louisiana Literature and Editor-in-Chief of Hot Redhead Media.
+Along with Heather Fowler, she cohosts the podcast, Booktails—a show about authors and craft.
+Formerly editor of New Orleans' Where Y'at Magazine, she is now editor of Louisiana Life and Acadiana Profile.
+She is publicist for the Tennessee Williams and New Orleans Literary Festival and the Saints and Sinners LGBTQ+ Literary Festival.

 Reine teaches writing workshops at the Jefferson Parish Library and works with new writers just learning the craft.